 - a Look at the photos.
 Describe Jenny and Rob. - b 1.26 Watch or listen to Jenny and Rob talking.
-Fill in the blanks.
+Complete the gaps.

-Jenny Zielinski and Rob \ Walker work for a 1 called NewYork 24seven.
-She's American, and he's 2 Rob came to New York a few 3 ago.
-He had n net Jenny wher she went to 4 on a work trip.
-They got al ong very well, and he was offered a job o for a month in 5 Later he was offered a 6 job.
-Jenny helped Rob 7 an apartment, and they are enjoying life in the US, alth ough Rob misses his friends and 8
+Jenny Zielinski and Rob Walker work for a 1 called NewYork 24seven.
+She's American and he's 2 .
+Rob came to New York a few 3 ago.
+He had met Jenny when she went to 4 on a work trip.
+They got on very well and he was offered a job for a month in 5 .
+Later, he was offered a 6 job.
+Jenny helped Rob 7 an apartment and they are enjoying life in the USA, although Rob misses his friends and 8 .